 Keywords: preschoolers, laughter, smiles, humour, peer groups

 Laughter is a universal aspect of human life occurring in almost all individuals and across all cultures (Martin, 2007; Provine, 2001).
 Laughter is a distinctive pattern of vocalisation that is instantly recognisable and emerges by four months (Sroufe & Waters, 1976).
 Despite variations in cultural norms and across generations, the actual sounds of laughter are difficult to tell apart from one culture to the next (Gervais & Wilson, 2005).
 Laughter is also a highly social phenomenon (Addyman & Addyman, 2013; Chapman, 1973; Provine, 1993).
 Surprisingly little experimental research has investigated the social dimensions of laughter in young children and how this relates to their responses to humour.
-The current study sought to do so by adapting the methods of Chapman (1973) to measure smiling and laughter in preschoolers watch humorous videos on their own or in the company of their peers.
+The current study sought to do so by adapting the methods of Chapman (1973) to measure smiling and laughter in preschoolers watching humorous videos on their own or in the company of their peers.

 Noting that not all laughs are alike, Giles & Oxford (1970) proposed seven mutually exclusive categories of laughter.
 The most common types were humorous laughter, described as a behavioural response to amusing stimuli, and social laughter, described as a behavioural response allowing integration within a given social group.
 Social laughter occurs either as a direct response to other group members laughing or as a result of group expectations of laughter and, as such, serves to reduce social and cognitive discord, thereby promoting acceptance and loyalty within the group.
 Chapman & Wright (1976) point out that laughter, as distinct from smiling, in response to amusing stimuli, is relatively uncommon in the absence of another person to share the humour.
 Humour is not an easy thing to define or classify.
 It is difficult to pinpoint exactly what makes something funny (P. E. McGhee, 1979).
 Sometimes humour is defined in terms of ability to provoke laughter and sometimes the terms laughter and humour are used interchangeably (Devereux & Ginsburg, 2001).
 Studies have shown observed young children’s laughter to be correlated with subjective ratings of funniness (Chapman, 1983).
 However, people often smile and laugh in the absence of humour, and people may feel amused without smiling or laughing, particularly when alone (Weisfeld, 1993).